stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/23_taligent_mvp.md

 # Taligent/IBM Model-View-Presenter (MVP)

-**Addressed Need: Formalize the strategies given above for modern applications.**

 Until now, we saw several strategies to address modern requirements such as undo/redo, selection, and View-related state.
 Taligent, a subsidiary company of